BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 #### Need to clean this up
 Comment: May need to add code in near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing

-Comment: add steps about updating dockerd flags and pushing the changes out
+Comment: add steps about updating dockerd flags and pushing the changes out, include commands and output

 #### System OS script tested
  * Ubuntu 14.04.3 LTS